theupdateframework/go-tuf/README.md

 Outputs a JSON serialized array of root keys to STDOUT.
 The resulting JSON should be distributed to clients for performing initial updates.

+#### `tuf target-keys`

+Outputs a JSON serialized array of target keys to STDOUT.
+The resulting JSON should be distributed to clients for performing initial updates.

+#### `tuf restore`

+Restore all registration of delegated role from database

 For a list of supported commands, run `tuf help` from the command line.

 ### Examples